-You don’t need a huge batch of freshly picked berries to make your own jam, though, as this recipe proves.
-In fact just one box each of strawberries and raspberries is plenty to make a small batch that will do a good few slices of toast.
+You don't need a huge mound of freshly picked berries to make your own jam, though, as this recipe proves.
+In fact just one box each of strawberries and raspberries is plenty.
+This small batch recipe makes enough for a small jar, so a good few slices of toast.

 All you do is adjust the quantities of all the ingredients to be in proportion, then simmer them together.
 Small batch jams generally cook quicker as well, since the smaller quantity will come to a simmer sooner and has a larger surface area relative to the overall amount to help it reduce down a little.

 One of the great things about making jam is your fruit doesn't need to be perfect, either.
 It's a great way to use up those berries that look slightly past their best.

 You do, however, want to make sure you remove any parts that have gone bad.
 Also, ideally, you don't want underripe fruit as they will have less flavor.

 With any jam, you can adjust the sweetness to taste, but remember the sugar is part of what helps it set and preserves it.
 This recipe has enough to set nicely without being too sweet.

 It's a lower sugar jam, which means it's best to store it in the fridge rather than on the shelf.
 It will still keep a couple weeks, if it gets the chance.
 The upside of less sugar is not only is it that bit healthier, but you get to enjoy the wonderful fruit flavors even more.

 Here I added a little vanilla in with the fruit for a little extra flavor, but don't feel that you need to add that if you don't want to or don't have any.